Edit

 What is the cost calculator?

-The cost calculator is a tool designed to simplify the process of estimating costs for your security protection needs.
+The cost calculator is a tool that simplifies estimating costs for your security protection needs.
 When you define the scope of your desired plans and environments, the calculator provides a detailed breakdown of potential expenses, including any applicable discounts.

 How does the cost calculator work?

-The calculator allows you to select the environments and plans you want to enable.
-It then performs a discovery process to automatically populate the number of billable units for each plan per environment.
-You also can manually adjust the unit quantities and discount levels.
+You select the environments and plans you want to enable.
+The calculator then performs a discovery process to automatically populate the number of billable units for each plan per environment.
+You can also manually adjust the unit quantities and discount levels.

 What is the discovery process?

 The discovery process generates a report of the selected environment, including the inventory of billable assets by the various Defender for Cloud plans.
-This process is based on the user permissions and the environment state at the time of discovery.
-For large environments, this process might take approximately 30-60 minutes as dynamic assets are also sampled.
+This process relies on user permissions and the environment state at the time of discovery.
+For large environments, this process might take approximately 30 to 60 minutes as it also samples dynamic assets.

 Do I need to grant any special permission for the cost calculator to perform the discovery process?

-The Cost Calculator uses the user's existing permissions to run the script and perform discovery automatically, ensuring it gathers the necessary data without requiring further access rights.
-To see what permissions the user needs to run the script, refer to the Required permissions for scripts section.
+The cost calculator uses your existing permissions to run the script and perform discovery automatically.
+It gathers the necessary data without requiring further access rights.
+To see what permissions you need to run the script, refer to the Required permissions for scripts section.

 Do the estimations accurately predict my cost?

-The calculator provides an estimate based on the information available when the script is executed.
-Various factors might influence the final cost, so it should be considered an approximate calculation.
+The calculator provides an estimate based on the information available when the script runs.
+Various factors might influence the final cost, so you should consider it an approximate calculation.

 What are the billable units?

 The cost of plans is based on the units they protect.
-Each plan charges for a different unit type, which can be found on the Microsoft Defender for Cloud Settings page.
+Each plan charges for a different unit type, which you can find on the Microsoft Defender for Cloud Environment settings page.

 Can I adjust the estimates manually?

-Yes, the cost calculator allows for both automatic data collection and manual adjustments.
+Yes, the cost calculator supports both automatic data collection and manual adjustments.
 You can modify the unit quantity and discount levels to better reflect your specific needs and see how these changes affect your overall cost.

 Does the calculator support multiple cloud providers?